needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 Previously, World methods for accessing particular systems would return a direct reference to the system instance.
 This includes `GetExistingSystem`, `GetOrCreateSystem`, and `CreateSystem`.

-They now they return a `SystemHandle` rather than a direct reference.
+They now return a `SystemHandle` rather than a direct reference.

 If you have code that accesses system data directly, you should move system-associated data into a component.
 These components can exist in either a singleton entity, or they can belong to a system-associated entity through `EntityManager.GetComponentData<T>(SystemHandle)` and similar methods.
 The latter is recommended when data lifetime should be tied to the system lifetime.